KHOT-FM: KXLL/KBUQ

-KHOT
+KHOT-FM

 On October 10, 1997, the format changed to Urban Adult Contemporary, known as "Hot 105.9".
-The station then changed call letters to KHOT, which moved from 100.3 FM in 1997.
+The station then changed its call sign to KHOT-FM, which moved from 100.3 FM in 1997.
 At that time, the station was owned by New Century Arizona Broadcasting.

-KHOT dropped most of its current R&B hits to focus more on a Rhythmic Oldies direction, playing mostly 1970s and 1980s R&B and Disco, which most similarly-formatted stations at that time were doing.
-In 1999, KHOT was sold to Hispanic Broadcasting Corporation and flipped to its current format on April 5 of that year.
+KHOT-FM dropped most of its current R&B hits to focus more on a Rhythmic Oldies direction, playing mostly 1970s and 1980s R&B and Disco, which most similarly-formatted stations at that time were doing.
+In 1999, KHOT-FM was sold to Hispanic Broadcasting Corporation and flipped to its current format on April 5 of that year.
 The 105.3 frequency was added in 2001, creating a simulcast.

-KHOT during this time carried Piolín Por La Mañana ("Tweety in the Morning"), hosted by Eddie "Piolín" Sotelo.
+KHOT-FM during this time carried Piolín Por La Mañana ("Tweety in the Morning"), hosted by Eddie "Piolín" Sotelo.
 The program originated from Los Angeles-based sister station KSCA and was popular among Spanish-speaking Hispanics in Phoenix.
 Univision Radio dismissed Piolín in 2013.

 The PM drive show is known as El Show Del Gatillero Del La Tarde.

-In March 2016 KHOT-FM rebranded as "Qué Buena 105.9".
+In March 2016, KHOT-FM rebranded as "Qué Buena 105.9".

+On May 24, 2023, KHOT-FM resimulcasted with former simulcast partner KHOV-FM, which beforehand simulcasted with Latin Pop sister station KQMR, and rebranded as "Qué Buena 105.9 y 105.1".
+Both of these stations have full coverage of the Phoenix area, with KHOV-FM covering the western parts or areas of Phoenix, while KHOT-FM covers most of the Greater Phoenix area and its eastern parts.